 As a privately-owned company, Mediacom would have increased flexibility to make decisions that may negatively affect quarterly results but that may, over the long term, increase Mediacom's value.
-In contrast, as a publicly-traded company, Mediacom currently faces public stockholder and investment analyst pressure to make decisions that may produce better short-term results, but which may over the long term lead to a reduction in the per share price of its publicly-traded quity securities.
+In contrast, as a publicly-traded company, Mediacom currently faces public stockholder and investment analyst pressure to make decisions that may produce better short-term results, but which may over the long term lead to a reduction in the per share price of its publicly-traded equity securities.
 As a privately-owned company, Mediacom would also be relieved of many of the other burdens and constraints imposed on public companies.
 The need for management to be responsive to public stockholder concerns and to engage in an ongoing dialogue with public stockholders may at times distract management's time and attention from the effective operation and improvement of the business.
-The RBC Stockholders considered effecting the going private transaction through a tender offer and second step merger, but ultimately determined to structure the transaction as a cash merger in order to provide Mediacom's unaffiliated stockholders with cash for their shares of Mediacom common stock in a single step, without the necessity of financing separate purchases of Mediacom common stock in a tender offer, and without incurring any additional transaction costs associated with such activities.
-The RBC Stockholders have undertaken to pursue the merger at this time (as opposed to any other time in Mediacom's company public company bilic of the risks to Mediacom's business referred to above and the persistently ally of financing 's public's.
+The RBC Stockholders considered effecting the going private transaction through a tender offer and second step merger, but ultimately determined to structure the transaction as a cash merger in order to provide Mediacom's unaffiliated stockholders with cash for their shares of Mediacom common stock in a single step, without the necessity of financing separate purchases of Mediacom common stock in a tender offer and implementing a second-step merger to acquire any shares of common stock not tendered into any such tender offer, and without incurring any additional transaction costs associated with such activities.
+The RBC Stockholders have undertaken to pursue the merger at this time (as opposed to any other time in Mediacom's public company history) in light of the risks to Mediacom's business referred to above and the persistently sluggish performance of Mediacom's stock price.